 Little Red Schoolhouse Nature Center

 Trails once traveled by students making their way to school are now traversed by hikers looking to enjoy the three miles of woodland, prairie and wetland trails.
-A newly renovated nature center with year-round turtle pond and a children’s activity room and a 19th century one-room schoolhouse with historical and interactive displays are great places to rest tiny legs.
+A renovated nature center with year-round turtle pond and a children’s activity room and a 19th-century one-room schoolhouse with interactive displays are great places to rest tiny legs.
 Note: As of press time, the grounds are open but exhibit buildings remain closed.

 Maple Grove is the largest remaining remnant of the vast maple forest that became present-day Downers Grove and is both a rare historic forest and a valuable natural area.
 Categorized as a globally endangered ecosystem, this preserve has multipurpose and interpretative trails where hikers can appreciate wildflowers and hundreds of plant species, some of which are threatened or endangered.
 If the spectacular flora color show isn’t enough to maintain the attention of little hikers, the variety of birds and the great-horned owl will draw them into this migratory bird stopover.
 Visitors are welcome to bring their own grills to expand the hike into a fun family picnic.

 No matter the age or abilities of your hiking buddies, Starved Rock is a uniquely beautiful destination that offers oodles of family fun.
-With just over 13 miles of well-marked trails to explore, fishing in the Illinois River and waterfalls in 14 of the 18 canyons, there’s enough to keep the family entertained for hours – or an entire weekend if you choose to bunk at https://www.starvedrocklodge.com/lodging/.
+With just over 13 miles of well-marked trails to explore, fishing in the Illinois River and waterfalls in 14 of the 18 canyons, there’s enough to keep the family entertained for hours.
+Or an entire weekend if you choose to bunk at Starved Rock Lodge.
 The best time to experience the waterfalls is in the spring when the snow and ice melt or after a heavy rainfall.
-However, Starved Rock is a place that can and should be seen during all four seasons because it takes on a completely different, but equally stunning, look in fall and winter than in spring and summer.
+However, Starved Rock is a place that can and should be seen during all four seasons because it takes on a completely different, but equally stunning, look.

 Shabbona State Park